x676f64/secureum-mind_map/content/6. Audit Techniques and Tools 101/Audit Checklist For Projects.md

 # 18 - [Audit Checklist For Projects](./Audit%20Checklist%20For%20Projects.md)

-Audit Checklist For Projects Audit Checklist For Projects (See [here](https://blog.trailofbits.com/2018/04/06/how-to-prepare-for-a-security-audit/) for Trail of Bits recommendations):
+Audit Checklist For Projects (See [here](https://blog.trailofbits.com/2018/04/06/how-to-prepare-for-a-security-audit/) for Trail of Bits recommendations):

 1. Resolve the easy issues:
 	1. Enable and address every last compiler warning